NinoNutsa/ada-project-datacuisiniers/index.md

 ### Beginning at a young a age //Nutsa
 ### How the career span impacts the overall scores ?

-Considering the example of Tom Cruise and Anne Hathaway, who have a high difference in terms of career span, we analyzed the correlation between the scores and the career span (without the longevity one which already takes into account the correlation between
+Considering the example of Tom Cruise and Anne Hathaway, who have a high difference in terms of career span, we analyzed the correlation between the scores and the career span (without the longevity one which already takes into account the career span).
 <img src="assets/img/span_score.png" height=500px width=720px class="center"/>

+We can see that having awards and high ratings is way less correlated than being on trends (in fact having a long career augments the chance of persons searching for you) and revenues (seems logical also because appearances in more movies implies a global generated revenue higher).

 -----------------------